User guide v2.x

 Proceed to scan.

-The images will be saved into a folder structure based on the current date (year-month-day-hour-minute-seconds) into your PC at "C:\Users\...\Pictures\OKMScanStation\yyyy-mm-dd-hhmmss\Images"
+The images will be saved to a folder structure based on the current date (year-month-day-hour-minute-seconds) on your PC at "C:\Users\...\Pictures\OKMScanStation\yyyy-mm-dd-hhmmss\Images".

 Convert to PDF.